blackgrease/Bug-Hunting/Getting_Started.md

 - You only get good at what you fail at several times.

 **8. You will forget.
 WRITE**
-	- Even if something seems meaningless in the moment, make a side note...in a way that a future version of yourself will read and understand (I'm guilty of this.
+- Even if something seems meaningless in the moment, make a side note...in a way that a future version of yourself will read and understand
+- I'm guilty of this.
 Several notes that were correct but reading them again after a while, they made no-sense.
-Probably missed a few bugs)
+Probably missed a few bugs.
 - Keep everything documented.
 - Try different writing styles overtime

 **9. Its always Hard.**
 - Everyone looking for common bugs, of course its hard